 From I-880, exit at Whipple Road in Hayward/Union City and head east toward the hills.
 When you reach Mission Blvd., continue straight onto May Road.

 From I-580 eastbound (Oakland, Berkeley, etc.), take the I-238 exit and keep left for downtown Hayward.
 Continue onto Foothill Blvd for about 2 miles.
 Use any lane to turn right onto A Street, then use one of the 3 left lanes to turn left onto Missions Blvd.
-Follow Mission Blvd for about 5.5 miles and then turn left onto Garin Ave. and drive uphill into Garin Park.
+Follow Mission Blvd 3.8 miles and then turn left onto Garin Ave. and drive uphill into Garin Park.
 Proceed 1.5 miles further south on Mission Blvd., turn left onto May Road to the Meyers Cottage and Dry Creek staging area.

 From I-580 westbound (Tri-Valley Area), take the Strobridge Avenue exit.
 At the end of the ramp turn right onto Strobridge Avenue.
 At the first stop light turn left onto Castro Valley Blvd.
 Follow Castro Valley Blvd under the freeway and then turn left onto Foothill Blvd.
 Continue on Foothill Blvd. for about 2 miles.
 Use any lane to turn right onto A Street, then use one of the 3 left lanes to turn left onto Missions Blvd.
-Follow Mission Blvd for about 5.5 miles and then turn left onto Garin Ave. and drive uphill into Garin Park.
+Follow Mission Blvd 3.8 miles and then turn left onto Garin Ave. and drive uphill into Garin Park.
 Proceed 1.5 miles further south on Mission Blvd., turn left onto May Road to the Meyers Cottage and Dry Creek staging area.